EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 on _Bates v.
 State Bar of Ariz._ and subsequent cases.
 The Eleventh Circuit affirmed on similar grounds.
-The panel noted, in its conclusion, that it was "disturbed that _Bates_ and its progeny require the decision” that it reached.
+The panel noted, in its conclusion, that it was "disturbed that _Bates_ and its progeny require the decision" that it reached.
 We granted certiorari, and now reverse.

 ## II